pavelsuk/logical_puzzles/skyscrapers/readme.md

 - The clues around the outside tell you how many skyscrapers you can see.
 - You can't see a shorter skyscraper behind a taller one.

+## Permutation generator

+- Run `python py\run.py`  from this folder to create 4, 5 and 6 grid permutations.
+It stores these files in [grids](grids) folder.
+First 2 columns in CSV are calculated according to Skyscrapers rules.